OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    - Fee line: credit = own revenue and `vApur` equals that net amount.
    - Pass-through line: movement present and `vApur` = 0.00 (no `natVApur`).
 5. Open each event form and check the XML: dates use `YYYY-MM-DD`; `perApur` uses `YYYY-MM`.
 Table `id` is 42 alphanumeric characters.
-D-1101 / D-1198 / D-1199 `id` follows `DeRE` + event code + environment + CNPJ + 19 digits.
+D-1101 / D-1106 / D-1121 / D-1198 / D-1199 `id` follows `DeRE` + event code + environment
+   + CNPJ + 19 digits.
-6. **Close Period** (D-1199).
-Leave *Declare no deductions* unset unless the company is subject to D-1121.
+6. If the company is subject to D-1106, **Generate D-1106** before closing.
+   Register technical-reserve assets under Fiscal configuration, or the event is sent with `semAplic=1`.
+If it is subject to D-1121, **Load Deductions** from inbound operations marked as DeRE deductible, then **Generate D-1121**, or leave the period without documents so closing sets `indInexistDedu`.
+7. **Close Period** (D-1199).
+Send periodics one type at a time: D-1101, then D-1106 (if any), then D-1121 (if any), then D-1199.
+Each auxiliary event needs the previous processing receipt.
-7. Confirm the company has an A1 certificate.
+8. Confirm the company has an A1 certificate.
 Sending signs the payload;
    the event form still shows the unsigned XML.
-8. **Consult Results** after each send, or wait for the scheduled job **DeRE: consult sent batch results**.
+9. **Consult Results** after each send, or wait for the scheduled job **DeRE: consult sent batch results**.
 The POST only returns a protocol;
    acceptance and `nrRecibo` come from the later GET.
 Processing (`cdResposta` 1) leaves the batch sent so the cron retries.
-9. Do **not** send tables and periodics in the same batch.
+10. Do **not** send tables and periodics in the same batch.
 Do not send D-1011 before D-1001 is accepted, nor D-1199 before D-1101 has a processing receipt.
-10. **Reopen Period** only after D-1199 is accepted with a receipt `1199-YYYYMM-...`.
+11. **Reopen Period** only after D-1199 is accepted with a receipt `1199-YYYYMM-...`.
 Then send D-1198 and consult before a new D-1101.

-D-3201, D-1106 and D-1121 are out of this checklist.
+D-3201 remains out of this checklist. `tpOper` 2/3/4 and real-estate deductions (`infoImovel`) are not generated yet.